mapprotocol/docs/README.md

 ## Our Strength

-We are building a whole solution in a more trustless and decentralized way.
+We are building a whole solution in a truely trustless and decentralized way.

 1. MAP Protocol solution is more decentralized.
 It is secured by 100+ staked validators and maintained by 10000+ relayers.
 This is to preserve the features towards decentralization.